open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 #### `net.peer.name`

-For IP-based communication, the name should be a DNS host name.
+For IP-based communication, the name should be a DNS host name of the remote service.

 `net.peer.name` should be the name of logical remote destination, e.g., `"example.com"` if connecting to an URL `https://example.com/foo`.
 Usually, application pass it as configuration to client libraries in form of URL, connection string, host name, etc.